a-h/nix-airgapped-copy/README.md

 Requires: create-docker-nixpkgs-offline

-Here we can import the flake with `nix copy --all --from file:///home/nix/export --no-check-sigs`.
+Here we can import the flake with `nix copy --all --from file:///home/nix/export --no-check-sigs --verbose`.

-If the package is called `example-pipeline-github-runner` then you can find the packages that belong to it by querying the nix store - `ls /nix/store | grep github-runner`.

-`example-pipeline-github-runner` installs things that are from nixpkgs - you can run them air-gapped with `nix run nixpkgs#jq` and it won't try to download them because they're already in the store

-You can also install all of the outputs of the flake, after the copy operation, run `nix profile install <output_of_store_location>`.
+Then, we can build or run the custom flake by `cd /example-flake` and `nix build --override-input nixpkgs path:///dependencies/nixpkgs-23.05`.

 ```
 docker run -it --rm --network none -v `pwd`/export:/home/nix/export -v `pwd`/example-flake/:/example-flake nixpkgs-offline